- newsletter signups

 Free trial offers as micro conversions

 Minimizing risks to drive up conversion is a smart marketing move.
-Offering a free trial is a way of minimizing risks for your clients, effectively nullifying those risks.
-It is an effective way to make clients interested and stimulate micro conversions on their side.
+Offering a free trial is a way of reducing risks for your clients, effectively nullifying those risks.
+It is an effective way to make clients interested and stimulate micro-conversions on their side.
 It is a way to identify and attract quality leads to make your business grow.

 Paid micro conversions

 Minor payments hurt clients much less.
 Dividing a full price into several micropayments is a better way to make a client pay.
-It is psychologically easier for a customer, less risky and also a way of micro conversion.
+It is psychologically more comfortable for a customer, less risky and also a way of micro-conversion.

 Ben Anchal charges several times for his 30-day business course: $7.95 for the first week as a trial and three $47 payments for the rest of the period.

 Ben’s case is a method of user segmentation via micro conversions.
-It may seem flawed but the approach allows a person committed to the first trial payment of $7.95 evaluate the actual value of the whole 30 day course and motivate people to continue and buy the complete package.
-People who are not ready to commit to serious financial obligations are going to be filtered off.
+It may seem flawed, but the approach allows a person committed to the first trial payment of $7.95 evaluate the actual value of the whole 30-day course and motivate people to continue and buy the complete package.
+People who are not ready to commit to severe financial obligations are going to be filtered off.

 Polling and testing for micro conversion

 App Sumo (a company that developed a plugin for WordPress) states that polls and quiz tests can increase the number of opt-ins by 400%.
-According to marketers in App Sumo, different products attract different people for different reasons.
+According to marketers in App Sumo, different products attract different people for various reasons.
 Once you have segmented your audience by demographic categories, it’s time to go deeper and analyze each segment.
-Ask questions and your opt-in growth is going to skyrocket.
+Ask questions, and your opt-in growth is going to skyrocket.

 Positive effects according to App Sumo:

 - Micro conversions: you involve your visitors into decision making.
-A client may be not ready for a purchase but already makes a decision to answer a couple of questions.
+A client may be not ready for purchase but already decides to answer a couple of questions.

 - “Open loops”: just by asking a series of questions you encourage your clients to go all the way to the end to see the result.